techtanzeel/collado-io/src/pages/markdown/book-war-art/index.md

 ---

 ## Showing Up
-It is not a matter of “how much” I produced or “how good” is the outcome as long as the focus remains on the long term.
+It is not a matter of "how much" I produced or "how good" is the outcome as long as the focus remains on the long term.
 The craftsman — the pro — is the one that shows up everyday.

 He persists and devotes himself to the craft.